nirdobovizki/ABSharp/README.md

 AB# - A super simple A/B Testing system for ASP.net
 =======

-This is the initial release, the system does work pretty well but the documentaion is quite poor, sorry
+This project is no longer actively maintained, use at your own risk.
+The system does work pretty well but the documentaion is quite poor, sorry

 Usage
 ----